 Over the years I’ve had successes and failures but most importantly I created a framework that beginners can follow and increase their chances of establishing a successful online business on the first go.

 How to Start an Online Business From Home

 - Find your niche

 - Identify your target audience

-- Decide on your brand name and register a domain
+- Decide on your brand name

 - Setup a website for your business

 - Learn what digital marketing is all about

 - Create a digital marketing plan

 - Create a content marketing plan